1.2 Board of Regents Committees

 A. Appointment and Authority of Committees and Subcommittees

-- The Board of Regents has standing committees, as identified in subsection D. Their purpose is to support the mission and goals of the Board.
-Standing committee appointments and designation of committee chairs are made by the Board President, subject to ratification by the Board of Regents.
+- The Board of Regents has Committees-of-the-Whole and Standing Committees, as identified in subsections C and D. Committee appointments and designation of committee chairs are made by the Board President, subject to ratification by the Board of Regents.

 - The President of the Board or a majority of the Board members may establish a time-limited ad hoc committee or a task force to undertake a specific mission.
 Ad hoc committee or task force appointments and designation of chairs are made by the Board President, subject to ratification by the Board.